When is it offered?

 I’m a facilitator of knowledge.
 I’m not here to make you think one way or another.
 I’m here to present information, and I want you to critically examine it.
 You might be uncomfortable with some of it, but that’s part of learning and growth.
 Throughout the course, my hope is that they identify their strength as student leaders and see themselves somewhere at some point in the course in an accomplished woman leader.

-Ideally when they go into the workforce, they will engage in that kind of transformational, feminist leadership we discuss in class that we feel is so collaborative and unifying and empowering.
+Ideally when they go into the workforce, they will engage in that kind of transformational, feminist leadership we discuss in class that we feel is so collaborative, unifying and empowering.

 The point is to bring voices to the table, so it’s not just this top-down approach.
 That leader looks for input from whether it’s the student intern to the executive director’s assistant to the president of the organization.
 It’s much more collaborative.
 There’s also an emphasis with the organization’s mission that it does something for the betterment of the surrounding community.
 It makes positive social change.